tryrobot/assignment/readme.md

 ## Getting Started

-Copy the zip file named Assignment_2.zip on to your machine and unzip it. or
+Copy the zip file named assignment.zip on to your machine and unzip it. or
 Import the project from the github.com/tryrobot
 This folder contains the project related files/folders along with a readme file.